St Helens Parish Council

 Meetings and access

-St Helens Parish Council normally meets on the second Monday of each month, except August, at 7.00pm in The Community Centre, Guildford Road, St Helens.
-The Annual Parish Meeting, for all electors, is held every May, in the same place.
+St Helens Parish Council normally meets on the second Monday of each month, except August, at 7.00pm in The Pavilion, St Helens.
+The Annual Parish Meeting, for all electors, is held every May, at The Community Centre, Guildford Road, St Helens.

 Every meeting is held in public, and the agenda, along with all public notices, is posted on the public notice board outside the Post Office on Upper Green Road, in the Community Centre and on this website.
-You can find copies of the Minutes of meetings on the Achives pages page, to the left, or receive a copy by contacting us.
+You can find copies of the Minutes of meetings on the Achives pages page, or receive a copy by contacting us.
 A helpful news summary of the Council's work is a published article in the parish magazine.

 If you would like the Parish Council to put an issue onto one of its agendas, and/or if you would like to speak in public to the whole Council at the same meeting about that issue, please contact one of your councillors or the Clerk who will be pleased to assist you.
 Or come to one of our Members' Surgeries and see us in person.